Thank you for sending your enquiry! One of our team members will contact you shortly.

 - Permanently purging removed packages

-- Managing auto/manual installation status
+- Managing auto/manual install statuses

-- Performing system-wide upgrades
+- Performing a system-wide upgrade

 Advanced Package Management Operations